Financial Transactions Tax

 • Replace GST with a financial transactions tax

-• Relieve businesses of compliance costs when GST is phased out
+• Relieve businesses of compliance costs when GST is scrapped

-• Collect the tax through data bank facilities on every bank transaction at point of withdrawal
+• Collect the tax through bank facilities on every transaction when money is withdrawn from an account

 • Make the total amount of revenue raised available for Government spending as there will be no collection costs, just bank transfers